MichaelRingleb/Auto_Polymerization/README.md

 python == 3.10

-Install the linear_actuator_and_valves_control package from the local source into the environment
+Install the linear_actuator_and_valves_control package from the local source into the environment in editable mode

 scipy, numpy, pandas, matplotlib, pyserial, nmrglue, requests, pyserial,pyyaml, medusa-sdl (pip install medusa-sdl)